Impact of Information on Quantum Heat Engines: Illustrative Examples

 Measurement will collapse the state of the system into one of the states $\rho_\alpha = \ket{\alpha} \bra{\alpha}$, $\alpha \in \{00,01,10,11\}$ with probability $q_\alpha = \bra\alpha \rho \ket \alpha$.
 Explicitly,

-where $Z_i = \Tr e^{-\beta_i H_i}=2\cosh{(\beta_1 \hbar \omega_i/2)}$ is the partition function of the system.
+where $Z_i = \Tr e^{-\beta_i H_i}=2\cosh{(\beta_1 \hbar \omega_i/2)}$ is the partition function of the $i$-th partition of the WS.
 Feedback control consists of applying an associated unitary $U_\alpha$ based on the outcome of the measurement.
-In order to achieve maximum work output, we select a set of ergotropy extraction unitaries, as defined in Eq. (\ref{eq:ergotropyU}).
+To achieve maximum total work output, we select a set of ergotropy unitaries, as defined in Eq. (\ref{eq:ergotropyU}).
 Explicitly, we define the feedback unitaries to be:

 Note that each $U_\alpha$ is simply a permutation between the energy eigenstate $\ket{\alpha}$ and the ground state (i.e., the lowest energy eigenstate).